-Starting your first vegetable garden?
+Starting a vegetable garden?
 Dream big, but start small and expand as you gain experience.
 Raised beds make efficient use of space and keep maintenance to a minimum.

 "Feed the soil" is like a mantra for organic gardeners, and with good reason.
 In conventional chemical agriculture, crop plants are indeed "fed" directly using synthetic fertilizers.

 When taken to extremes, this kind of chemical force-feeding can gradually impoverish the soil.
 And turn it from a rich entity teeming with microorganisms insects and other life forms, into an inert growing medium that exists mainly to anchor the plants' roots, and that provides little or no nutrition in its own right.

 Although various fertilizers and mineral nutrients (agricultural lime, rock phosphate, greensand, etc.) should be added periodically to the organic garden, by far the most useful substance for building and maintaining a healthy, well-balanced soil is organic matter.You can add organic matter to your soil many different ways, such as compost, shredded leaves, animal manures or cover crops.

 Organic matter improves the fertility, the structure and the tilth of all kinds of soils.
 In particular, organic matter provides a continuous source of nitrogen and other nutrients that plants need to grow.
 It also provides a rich food source for soil microbes.
 As organisms in the soil carry out the processes of decay and decomposition, they make these nutrients available to plants.
 For more on this subject, read Building Healthy Soil.